Team-Lodestone/Documentation/Java/Alpha_Docs/Entity_Format.md

     * **Fire**: When negative, the number of ticks before this entity can catch on fire.
 When positive, the number of ticks before the fire is extinguished. {.nbt .short}

 </div>

-## Notes

-1. <a id="1"></a> Entities in versions between `Infdev 20100327` and `Infdev 20100415` don't spawn due to a bug that causes the list to always be empty, without the use of external editors to hack in entities.